iclr-blogposts/2025/_posts/2025-04-28-factual-validation-simplification.md

     </figcaption>
 </figure>

 Post-hoc validation attempts to correct inaccuracies after generation by cross-referencing outputs with external datasets or models <d-cite key="zhong2024"></d-cite>.
-While valuable, it struggles from inefficiencies:
+While valuable, it suffers from inefficiencies:

 - It introduces latency, making it unsuitable for real-time applications.
 - Validating every output, even when unnecessary, wastes computational resources <d-cite key="guu2020"></d-cite>.